Holtorf Medical Group

 Vitamin D is rarely found in food naturally.
 Fatty fish such as trout, salmon, and tuna are some of the few food sources that are a reliable source of vitamin D. Beef liver, cheese, egg yolk, and mushrooms also contain a small amount of vitamin D. Because of this dietary lack of vitamin D, in the 1930s, the U.S. milk supply voluntarily started fortifying its milk products with about 3 mcg/cup (120 IU) of vitamin D. Today, milk alternatives such as beverages made from soy, almond, or oats are often fortified with similar amounts of vitamin D.

-Most people receive some vitamin D through sunlight.
+Most people receive some vitamin D through sunlight, ideally between the hours of 10 a.m. and 4 p.m.
 This is because type B UV (UVB) radiation penetrates the skin and subsequently begins the process of converting 7-dehydrocholesterol to vitamin D3.
-Research suggests that approximately five to thirty minutes of sun exposure (ideally between 10 a.m. and 4 p.m.) at least twice a week typically leads to sufficient vitamin D synthesis.

 Dietary supplements typically contain vitamin D2 or D3.
 Both forms increase the body’s serum 25(OH)D levels as they are processed in an almost identical way.
 However, some evidence shows that vitamin D3 raises serum 25(OH)D levels to a greater extent for longer than vitamin D2, despite both forms being easily absorbed by the gut.